 Dr. Gosar is a strong supporter of our nation’s veterans.
 Paul has been leading the charge to improve care within the Department of Veterans Affairs (VA) and cleanup the Phoenix VA.
-House Veteran Affairs Committee Chairman Jeff Miller has endorsed Dr. Gosar stating, "Paul Gosar was a reliable ally in the fight to expose corruption at the Phoenix VA hospital.
+Former House Veteran Affairs Committee Chairman Jeff Miller endorsed Dr. Gosar stating, "Paul Gosar was a reliable ally in the fight to expose corruption at the Phoenix VA hospital.
 He is a strong advocate for Arizona's veterans."

 Paul has passed 13 appropriations amendments through the House to improve care for our nation's veterans including:

 - Reprioritizing $4 million in wasteful spending to programs that prevent veterans suicide.

 - Reprioritizing $11 million in wasteful spending to Veterans Treatment Courts.

 - Prohibiting the altering of claims data by VA staff.
 VA officials have been manipulating wait times to improve numbers and receive bonuses.

 - Preventing the VA from squandering $72 million on bureaucrats and a new office that will do nothing to improve veterans' care.

 - Preventing rogue VA employees from squandering taxpayer money, abusing their authority and violating VA relocation regulations.

 - Reprioritizing resources in order to reduce the VA claims backlog.

 - Reprioritizing resources in order to reduce the Board of Veterans Appeals backlog.